MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 Each metric shows:

-- The percentage of assets affected, the relative importance of the metric, and the affect that the metric has on initiatives in which it's included.
+- The percentage of assets affected, the relative importance of the metric, and the effect that the metric has on an initiative.
 - It also shows the weight, or importance, of the metric and its effect on the initiative score as a number.
 One is the lowest and 10 the highest.
 - Metric weight can be customized to have greater or lesser effect, based on your organizational business priorities.
 - Editing metric weight value affects the metric and all related initiatives.